Edred Utomi

 Edred Utomi (born October 1, 1991) is an American stage actor known for playing Alexander Hamilton in the Angelica National Tour of Hamilton, Fritz in the West Coast premiere of The House Theatre of Chicago's The Nutcracker and the role of Peter in My Mañana Comes.

 Life and career

 Utomi was born to Nigerian immigrants.
-He was raised in Las Vegas before relocating to attend University of San Diego.
+He was raised in Las Vegas before relocating to attend the University of San Diego.
 Utomi graduated with a communications degree before pursuing a career in musical theater.

 Beginning his career in 2013, immediately after graduating from USD, Utomi has performed in U.S. regional theatre productions.
 Before being cast as Alexander Hamilton, he performed in plays throughout Southern California including Dr. Seuss' How the Grinch Stole Christmas!
 The Musical and A Midsummer Night's Dream.

 Utomi expressed that Miranda's previous musical In The Heights motivated him to pursue a career in musical theatre.
 He was cast as Alexander Hamilton a year after taking on the understudy roles of the titular character, as well as Thomas Jefferson, Aaron Burr and George Washington.
 Utomi was attached to the role of Alexander Hamilton indefinitely in January 2019.

+Utomi married Hannah Cruz in 2024.
+In 2026, the two starred on Broadway at the same time—Utomi in Hamilton and Cruz in Chess—in adjoining theaters.